 How to Make Turmeric Tea

-1. Mix: Add the water, turmeric, lemon juice, honey, and black pepper to a small pot, then whisk together.
+First, add the water, turmeric, lemon juice, and black pepper to a small pot, then whisk together.
+This is essentially the base of turmeric tea without any sweetener.

-2. Simmer: Bring the liquid to a boil, then turn the heat down to medium-low and simmer for 10 minutes.
+Then, it’s time for a quick boil.
+Bring the mixture to a boil, then turn the heat down to medium-low and simmer for 10 minutes.
+Once simmered, turn off the heat, stir in the honey, and let the tea cool for a minute or two before drinking.

-• Add spices: Add a sprinkle of cinnamon, nutmeg or ground cloves for a toasty spice flavor.
+• Add spices: Add ¼ teaspoon of cinnamon, nutmeg, or ground cloves for a toasty spice flavor.
+I also like adding fresh ginger slices for extra health benefits!

 • Add earthiness: Make this a more robust tea by adding a bag of chamomile tea or green tea to the pot while it simmers.